-The ICU physician is the team leader and is usually a trained intensivist, with advanced intensive care medicine training after completing a specialization in medicine, anesthesiology or general surgery.
+The ICU physician is the team leader and is usually a trained intensivist, with advanced intensive care training along with a specialization in medicine, anesthesiology, or surgery.

-Qualification: Different countries have different qualifying norms for “intensivists”.
+Qualification: Different countries have different qualifying norms for “intensivists.”
 In many countries, the training is divided into medical intensivist and surgical intensivist training.
 In rural communities, this may be an anesthesiologist or an internist.
-In Canada, before being qualified, an intensivist must complete specialty training in anesthesiology, internal medicine, general surgery, or emergency medicine prior to entering a 2-year residency which is accredited by the Royal College of Physicians and Surgeons of Canada.
-They are obliged to pass a Royal College exam before qualifying as an intensivist. in the US, training depends on the type of intensivist (eg. Neurointensivists have specific fellowships that are different to Critical Care Intensivists, who usually lead Medical ICUs).
+In Canada, before being qualified, an intensivist must complete specialty training in anesthesiology, internal medicine, general surgery, or emergency medicine prior to entering a two-year residency that is accredited by the Royal College of Physicians and Surgeons of Canada.
+Residents must pass a Royal College exam before qualifying as an intensivist.
+In the US, training depends on the type of intensivist (eg. Neurointensivists have specific fellowships that are different from Critical Care Intensivists, who usually lead Medical ICUs).

-Daily Routine: the focus of the exam depends somewhat on the unit that the patient is being cared for.
+Examining a critically ill patient: the focus of the exam depends somewhat on the patient and the particular ICU.
 For example, the neonate has different needs to the post-operative adult.
 However, almost every patient typically undergoes a complete physical exam, with specific attention to the following:

 - Head-to-toe assessment